ulxng/ulxng/README.md

 ## About me

-**Focus areas:** API design • payment integrations • infrastructure automation
+**Focus areas:** integrations • infrastructure automation • reliability

 **Principles:** keep things as simple as possible